franzesegiovanni/Gaussian-Processes/README.md

 2. **Cautious Model Predictive Control using Gaussian Process Regression** by Lukas Hewing https://arxiv.org/pdf/1705.10702.pdf
 3. **ILoSA: Interactive Learning of Stiffness and Attractors** by Giovanni Franzese et al. https://arxiv.org/pdf/2103.03099.pdf

-# Learning about Gaussian Process approximation: Approximate the prior vs approximate the posterior
-1. Understanding and Comparing Scalable Gaussian Process Regression for Big Data: https://arxiv.org/pdf/1811.01159v1.pdf This paper is making the distinction between FITC and SVGP on what they are actually approximating.
-FITC is doing an approximation of the prior distribution while SVGP is doing an approximation of the posterior distribution.

-Sparse Variational Gaussian Procees : https://tiao.io/post/sparse-variational-gaussian-processes/
 # Visualization of Gaussian Process
 1. https://infallible-thompson-49de36.netlify.app/
 2. http://smlbook.org/GP/